Layne Redmond: Recordings

 Redmond's recordings include The Wave of Bliss, Invoking the Muse, Trance Union, Since the Beginning and she has two instructional videos: Rhythmic Wisdom and A Sense of Time.
 Her meditation albums include: Chakra Breathing Meditation, Chanting the Chakras, Heart Chakra Meditations.
 She also authored a chakra meditation guide titled Chakra Meditation.
 She recorded under the Sounds True label.

 Death

+In the summer of 2013, Redmond entered a hospice.
 Redmond died October 28, 2013, aged 61.